fasterthanlime/thebootstrap/README.md

 ## I'm not in Switzerland, what's in it for me?

-I, [@nddrylliog](https://twitter.com/nddrylliog), can only afford (time-wise) to operate and animate the swiss bootstrap.

-However, if you want to start a similar thing in your local community, feel free to roll out your own install.
-I'll be happy to help!
+Not much so far.
+Since it's open-source software, you could just roll out your own instance.

+However, I'd rather work directly with you and set you up with a subdomain for your own community: this way we don't get too fragmented.

+Remember that the bootstrap exists to serve existing real-life communities, not to create online communities out of thin air.

+If you're interested in a bootstrap subdomain for your own community, [open an issue on GitHub](https://github.com/nddrylliog/thebootstrap/issues) or [drop me an e-mail](mailto:amos@official.fm)

-## I want to manage my own instance, how do I get started?
+## I want to get the software to run, where do I start?

 Read INSTALL.md, it should get you started quickly.